pmaldi/maltAvailability/README.md

   </a>
 </p>

-> Allows to automate the update of the availability on the Malt.fr website
+> Allows to automate the update of the availability on the Malt.fr website (Spain, France, Switzerland, Belgium, Netherlands and Germany).
+The configuration does not need to know the user's country of origin.
+All actions will work on the en.malt.fr website.

 ## Install